 Almost every blogger I know has experienced it at one time or another.
 So if you are there today, congratulations!
 You’ve just hit another milestone in your blogging journey.
 It may not feel like a reason to celebrate.
 You may feel like a failure.
 But as Thomas Edison famously said,

 I have not failed.
 I’ve just found 10,000 ways that won’t work.

 And believe me, in the midst of blogger burnout, it feels like you’ve found 10,000 ways that won’t work.

-If you are burned out on being burned out, look at these five ways you may have gotten into this situation and how you can get over it.
+If you are burned out on being burned out, look at these five ways you may have gotten into this situation and a super-helpful resource I’ve found to help you can get over it.

 In the excitement of doing a new thing (see what I did there??), it’s easy to let it consume us.
 It does take a lot of hard work and effort to get something off the ground, and there is a period where we have to put in some extra time and effort.
 When that period becomes a lifestyle, our boundaries become broken.
 First, it may be just a little leak somewhere.
 But soon, the gate swings open and the blog has flooded every area of our lives.

 Boundaries are important.
 They help us focus, and keep us from wandering too far from home.
 When they are broken, our minds and bodies are trying to do too many things at once and we get overloaded.

 To repair your boundaries, create some time blocks for different areas.
 Pre-decide the acceptable time to work on your blog and stick to it.

 Following step-by-step programs helps me keep my boundaries by preventing the shiny object syndrome.
 I loved working through the 5 Days to a Successful Blog Launch course from Crystal Paine’s Your Blogging University, even well after I had launched my blog, because it helped me focus on the most important steps.
 When I am looking for a jump-start, I can avoid a lot of “what-if” mind-wandering about things that aren’t important.